-1. Start talking about alcohol early, whenever it's relevant.
+1. Start talking about alcohol and drugs early, whenever it's relevant.

 When there's an accident in your community, talk to your child about it, even if he's only nine.
 "This was a tragedy that could so easily have been avoided... alcohol is not for high school students... their bodies and brains are not ready to handle it yet.
 That's why it's against the law for kids to drink alcohol."

 "But why are grown-ups allowed to drink?
 They get in accidents, too!" your 11 year old might say.

 "You're right, Sweetie.
 No one should drink and drive.
 And even for grown-ups, alcohol does change the brain so the person doesn't think as well or react as quickly.
 But for adults who drink moderately, that change is temporary.
 When kids try alcohol before their brains are mature, the alcohol actually changes the way the brain develops, so the effects are long-lasting.
 It also makes those young people much less likely to be able to handle drinking as adults.
 That's one of the reasons it's so important to wait until you're older."

 3. Set clear expectations.

 For a 7 year old: "When is it okay to drink alcohol?
 That's right, when you're a grown-up!"